mxteenkhxn/Ubuntu-22.04/README.md

 allow you to customize your desktop environment the way you like.

 	sudo apt install gnome-tweaks -y

+####	12.Install Synaptic
+Synaptic is the famous package manager for Ubuntu.
+It was default back in older Ubuntu releases (Like 10.04 LTS), but was removed many years ago.
+The main feature of Synaptic is the ability to show you all the packages you are looking for in less than few seconds.
+It’s very efficient to install/remove system packages with it.

+Unfortunately, it was removed from the default software pool in Ubuntu 11.04.
+But still can be installed from the official repositories with a single command (Run it in terminal, Ctrl + Alt + T):

+        sudo apt install synaptic

-####	12.Use Flatpak in Ubuntu 18.04 to get access to more applications
+####	13.Use Flatpak in Ubuntu 18.04 to get access to more applications
 Flatpak is a universal packaging system from Fedora.
 Like Snap, you can install Flatpak packaged applications in various Linux distributions that support Flatpak.

 >Ubuntu 18.04 supports Flatpak by default.
 However, with a few tweaks, you can get Flatpak applications directly in Ubuntu Software Center.
 This will enable you to easily install additional applications like Viber etc which you won’t find in the default Ubuntu Software Center.